kukuhtri1999/NodeJS---TaskMagnet/README.md

 ---

-**Modules:**

-- **User Authentication Module:**

-  - Register (Endpoint: /api/auth/register)
-  - Login (Endpoint: /api/auth/login)
-  - Logout (Endpoint: /api/auth/logout)
-  - Update User Profile (Endpoint: /api/user/profile)
-  - Change Password (Endpoint: /api/user/change-password)

-- **Project Module:**

-  - Create Project (Endpoint: /api/projects/create)
-  - Get Projects by User (Endpoint: /api/projects/user/:userId)
-  - Get Project Details (Endpoint: /api/projects/:projectId)
-  - Update Project (Endpoint: /api/projects/:projectId/update)
-  - Delete Project (Endpoint: /api/projects/:projectId/delete)

-- **Task Module:**

-  - Create Task (Endpoint: /api/tasks/create)
-  - Get Tasks by User (Endpoint: /api/tasks/user/:userId)
-  - Get Tasks by Project (Endpoint: /api/tasks/project/:projectId)
-  - Get Task Details (Endpoint: /api/tasks/:taskId)
-  - Update Task (Endpoint: /api/tasks/:taskId/update)
-  - Delete Task (Endpoint: /api/tasks/:taskId/delete)

-- **Label Module:**

-  - Create Label (Endpoint: /api/labels/create)
-  - Get All Labels (Endpoint: /api/labels)
-  - Get Label Details (Endpoint: /api/labels/:labelId)
-  - Update Label (Endpoint: /api/labels/:labelId/update)
-  - Delete Label (Endpoint: /api/labels/:labelId/delete)

-- **Comment Module:**
-  - Add Comment to Task (Endpoint: /api/comments/create)
-  - Get Comments for Task (Endpoint: /api/comments/task/:taskId)
-  - Update Comment (Endpoint: /api/comments/:commentId/update)
-  - Delete Comment (Endpoint: /api/comments/:commentId/delete)

----

 **API Endpoints:**

-**Authentication:**
+**Authentication: with JWT**

 - POST /api/auth/register: Register a new user.
-- POST /api/auth/login: Log in a user.
+- POST /api/auth/login: Log in a user with storing JWT token in cookie.
-- POST /api/auth/logout: Log out a user.
+- GET /api/auth/logout: Log out a user and remove JWT token in the cookie.

+**User Profile: need to login for JWT authentication**

+- GET /api/user: Get all users.
+- GET /api/user/profile/{id}: Get user profile by ID
-- PUT /api/user/profile: Update user profile.
+- PUT /api/user/profile/{id}: Update user profile data by ID
+- DELETE /api/user/profile/{id}: Delete user data by ID
-- PUT /api/user/change-password: Change user password.
+- PUT /api/user/change-password/{id}: Change user password data by ID

 **Project Management:**

-- POST /api/projects/create: Create a new project.
+- POST /api/project: Create a new project.
-- GET /api/projects/user/:userId: Get all projects for a user.
+- GET /api/project: Get all projects available.
-- GET /api/projects/:projectId: Get details of a specific project.
+- GET /api/project/:projectId: Get details of a specific project by ID.
-- PUT /api/projects/:projectId/update: Update project details.
+- PUT /api/project/:projectId/update: Update project details by ID.
-- DELETE /api/projects/:projectId/delete: Delete a project.
+- DELETE /api/project/:projectId: Delete a project by ID.

 **Task Management:**

-- POST /api/tasks/create: Create a new task.
+- POST /api/tasks/: Create a new task for a specific project ( you will need to login first, then userId of this task will be auto related with your logged in account).
 - GET /api/tasks/user/:userId: Get all tasks for a user.
 - GET /api/tasks/project/:projectId: Get all tasks for a project.
 - GET /api/tasks/:taskId: Get details of a specific task.